MORE INFORMATION

 Expectorants and mucus-thinning medicines

 Expectorants help loosen the mucus in your lungs.
-They often are combined with decongestants, which may provide extra relief.
+They are often combined with decongestants, which may provide extra relief.
 Mucus thinners, such as acetylcysteine, loosen the mucus to make it easier to cough up.

 Other medicines